Challenges of Generating Structurally Diverse Graphs: Algorithms for diversity optimization

-It is important to note that standard machine learning approaches cannot be directly applied to our task: usually, algorithms require a training set that they try to imitate.
-In our case, there cannot be any training set since the aim is to generate graphs that are maximally dissimilar to each other.
+It is important to note that standard machine learning approaches cannot be directly applied to our task: usually, generative algorithms require a training set that they try to imitate.
+In our case, there is no training set since the aim is to generate graphs that are maximally dissimilar to each other.